manwar/python-guide/introduction-to-python.md

     print(sorted(country_list, key=lambda x: (x.population, x.name), reverse=True))

-Now if you want to sort on field that has alphnumeric characters, something like below:
+Now if you want to sort on a field that has alphnumeric characters, something like below:

     iso = [('Taiwan', 'iso24000000'), ('Portual', 'iso10000000'), ('Netherlands', 'iso17500000'), ('Nigeria', 'iso198000000'), ('Jordan', 'iso100000    00'), ('Nepal', 'iso30000000'), ('Niger', 'iso24000000'), ('Japan', 'iso128000000')]

-As you see the population has the three letter codes `iso` at the start.
+As you see the population has the three letters code `iso` at the start.

     def get_population(pair):
         country, population = pair